CosmWasm/cw-storage-plus/README.md

 So, to correctly use type-safe bounds over multi-indexes ranges, it is fundamental for this `PK` type to be correctly defined, so that it matches the primary key type, or its (typically owned) deserialization variant.

-## VecDeque
+## Deque

-The usage of a [`VecDeque`](./src/deque.rs) is pretty straight-forward.
+The usage of a [`Deque`](./src/deque.rs) is pretty straight-forward.
-Conceptually it works like a storage-backed version of Rust std's `VecDeque` and can be used as a queue or stack.
+Conceptually it works like a storage-backed version of Rust std's `Deque` and can be used as a queue or stack.
 It allows you to push and pop elements on both ends and also read the first or last element without mutating the deque.
 You can also read a specific index directly.